encode/django-rest-framework/docs/api-guide/throttling.md

 ## Example

-The following example will randomly throttle 1 in every 10 requests.
+The following is an example of a rate throttle, that will randomly throttle 1 in every 10 requests.

     class RandomRateThrottle(throttles.BaseThrottle):
         def allow_request(self, request, view):